heliohackweek/mms_data_hunt/docs/docs/index.md

 1. Log into the system.
 2. Load Python environment using (module load; sourcing a module file).
+    - Most remote systems are Linux OS-based.
+The administrators typically will allow the use of [modules](http://modules.sourceforge.net/) for environment/PATH modification.
+    - In order to see what modules are available: `modules avail`.
+    - Load a module: `module load module_name`.
-3. Clone the GitHub Repository.
+3. Clone the GitHub Repository. (see #3 above)
-4. Test environment on the remote system.
+4. Test environment on the remote system. (see #4 above)